liferlisiqi/Bebavioral-Cloning/README.md

 Overview
 ---
-This repository contains all the files for the Behavioral Cloning Project.

-In this project, I will use  deep neural networks and convolutional neural networks to clone driving behavior.
+In this project, I will use deep neural networks and convolutional neural networks to clone driving behavior by End-to-End learning.
 I will train, validate and test a model using Keras.
-The model will output a steering angle to an autonomous vehicle.
+The model will output a steering angle to guide an autonomous vehicle.
+The data I use it captured by three cameras, so there will be a step to combine three images to train the model.

-I'll use image data and steering angles to train a neural network and then use this model to drive the car autonomously around the track in the simulator provided by Udacity.

 The Project goals/steps
 ---